scottyphillips/imac_2013_hd4000/README.md

 * Know how to use REFIND
 * Linux needs to be booted from REFIND in EFI mode, not CSM.
 (I use Arch btw)
 * Some way to access the linux Terminal (eg SSH)
+* Altenratively install REFIND on a USB stick formatted with an EFI partition.
+This could be useful for installing a new OS but I am not going into that here.

 # REFIND config